peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 #### Parameters

-* `curve` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that describe a cardinal spline.
-Each point, except the first and the last, will be tangent to the line that connects the points adjacent to it.
-The spline starts at the second control point and ends at the next-to-last control point.
-The array must have at least four control points.
+* `curve` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that the curve will pass through.
+Throws an error if there are fewer than two control points.
-* `tension` (Type: number) (optional)<br>A tension parameter ranging from 0 to 1.
-Closer to 1 means closer to a straight line.
-If null or omitted, this value is 0.5 (indicating what is commonly called a <i>Catmull-Rom spline</i>).
+* `param` (Type: number) (optional)<br>A value that describes the curve's parameterization.
+Ranges from 0 to 1.
+A value of 0 indicates a uniform parameterization, 0.5 indicates a centripetal parameterization, and 1 indicates a chordal parameterization.
+Default is 0.5.
+* `closed` (Type: number) (optional)<br>If true, connects the last control point of the curve with the first.
+Default is false.

 #### Return Value

-A piecewise curve made up
-of cubic B-spline curves describing the same path as the cardinal spline.
+A piecewise curve made up of cubic B-spline curves describing the same path as the Catmull-Rom spline.
 (Type: <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a>)

 <a name='H3DU.PiecewiseCurve.fromHermiteSpline'></a>
 ### (static) H3DU.PiecewiseCurve.fromHermiteSpline(curve)